Exact-Science/ratings_reviews_be/README.md

 # ratings_reviews_be
-Back end services for the ratings and reviews module
+Provides back-end services for the ratings and reviews module